zvapa/2048-game-python-jupyter/README.md

 ## 2048 in Python with Jupyter notebook
-This is a basic attempt to reproduce the popular game 2048 in a Jupyter Notebook.
+This is a basic attempt to reproduce the popular game 2048 in a Jupyter Notebook.<br>
 It is a practice script in my quest for learning Python (and data science).

 ### About the game (from Wikipedia):
 2048 was developed by Gabriele Cirulli and was written in JavaScript and CSS.
 It was released on March 9, 2014 as free